Gasconade Bridge train disaster: Response

-A Pacific Railroad train did eventually reach Jefferson City four months later, but St. Louis' plan to be the starting point of the transcontinental railroad was unsuccessful.
-In 1869, the First transcontinental railroad was completed at Promontory Summit, Utah, stretching from San Francisco to Chicago.
+A Pacific Railroad train did eventually reach Jefferson City four months later, but St. Louis's plan to be the starting point of the transcontinental railroad was unsuccessful.
+In 1869, the First transcontinental railroad was completed at Promontory Summit, Utah, originally stretching from Sacramento to Omaha.
 The Pacific Railroad was renamed Missouri Pacific in 1867 and later became a part of Union Pacific in 1982.

-In 1861, the Gasconade River Bridge is one of those burned in Missouri's conflict with secessionists in the early days of the Civil War.
+In 1861, the Gasconade River Bridge was one of those burned in Missouri's conflict with secessionists in the early days of the Civil War.
 Gov. Claiborne Jackson and General Sterling Price ordered railroad bridges burned as they fled the June 11, Planter's House Hotel meeting in St. Louis with General Nathaniel Lyon.
 They intended to delay pursuit by General Lyon, but he followed by steamboat.
 The Osage River Bridge was also burned.
 The end result was the Battle of Boonville.